 Elana Golden – I am thankful to you for encouraging me to write my grandmother’s story and convey some of the chronicles of the Armenian Genocide survivors.

 Dr. Edward Kudaverdian – I truly benefited from participating in the Creative Freedom and Awareness Seminar at Ark Family Center.
 It helped me establish concrete goals to complete this book as planned.

 Melina Sardar – I will always treasure the kind comments about my mother’s articles.
 Also, I enjoyed your leadership and coaching skills during the Creative Freedom and Awareness Seminar at Ark Family Center.

-Dr. Zaven Khatchaturian – During the 25 years of our friendship you have always encouraged me to pursue my photography and writing passion.
+Dr. Zaven Khatchaturian, during the 25 years of our friendship, you have always encouraged me to pursue my passion for photography and writing.
 Thanks for volunteering to take my photos.

 Evelyn Badihian – You have been a wonderful friend to me for the past 20 years.